rajma masala or rajma chawal is one of the regulars at any punjabi house.

 - 1 and half cup rajma/red kidney beans, soaked overnight

-- 2 onions chopped
+- 2 medium sized onions, finely chopped

-- 4-5 tomatoes chopped
+- 4-5 medium sized tomatoes, finely chopped

-- 1 and half tablespoon ginger garlic chopped
+- 1 and half tablespoon ginger-garlic, chopped

 - 1 or 2 green chillies, chopped

 - ½ tsp red chili powder or as required

 - ½ tsp turmeric powder

 - 1 tsp punjabi garam masala powder or as required